benchristel/LynX/README.md

-# polished-linux
+# LynX

-Configures Linux Mint to work more or less like macOS.
+Makes Linux Mint look and work like "big cat"-era Mac OS X

 The target is Mac OSX 10.6.